justiss4all/justiss4all.github.io/index.md

 >
 >I have an idea that can be shared in 10-minutes that can help \{\{company\}\} improve the ROI of their marketing spend.
 >
->We recently used this idea to help a client see an immediate 25% lift in conversion rates.
+>We recently used this idea to help a client see a 25% lift in conversion rates in under six months.
 >
 >\{\{FirstName\}\}, let’s schedule a quick 10-minute call so I can share this strategy with you.
 >